At Tesla "so much goes into rework after the car is done ... that's where their money is being spent," a former Tesla supervisor said.

 What an embarrassment.
 When I see a Tesla driving down the road I actually feel sorry for the poor guy who owns the car because I know what a glitchy rattle-trap it must be.

-Way back in the mid-nineties as a young manufacturing cost accountant fresh out of college, I received a book from my employer titled Lean Thinking.
-It chronicled in novel format the principles of the Toyota manufacturing method.
+Way back in the mid-nineties as a young manufacturing cost accountant fresh out of college, I received a book from my employer titled The Goal.
+It chronicled in novel format the principles of the Toyota lean thinking manufacturing method.
 The best manufacturers in the world follow these basic principles and the most important rule of them all is this.
 You never, ever, keep the line running if there is a lack of parts or the presence of quality defects.
 Tesla can’t get rule #1 right.

 It may seem counterintuitive to not keep your line workers busy at all times but the math is sound.
 It’s always more efficient and cheaper to fix problems up front and to prevent the accumulation of rework piles.